 Project Overview

-The Kurmuk deposits are classified as mesothermal lode gold deposits that are a product of crustal thickening and deep, late-stage metamorphism.
+The Kurmuk deposits are classified as orogenic gold deposits that are a product of crustal thickening and deep, late-stage metamorphism during mountain building events.
 The deposits are hosted within the Neoproterozoic volcano-sedimentary Tulu Dimtu shear belt of the Arabian-Nubian Shield at the northern extremity of the East African Orogen.
 It is characterised by a sequence of metasedimentary rocks interspersed with mafic to ultramafic volcanic and intrusive rocks.
-Gold mineralization at Dish Mountain is associated with late-stage, discordant extensional 1 m to 10 m stacked quartz, dolomite, and pyrite veins and their adjacent dolomite-muscovite-pyrite altered selvedges, enveloped by broad dolomite muscovite alteration haloes.
-Ashashire’s gold mineralization is characterised by intense muscovite-dolomite-pyrite alteration adjacent to the mineralised veins, with a proximal to distal intense carbonate alteration halos.
+Gold mineralization at Dish Mountain is associated with late-stage, discordant extensional 1 m to 10 m stacked quartz, dolomite, and pyrite veins and their adjacent dolomite-muscovite-pyrite altered selveges, enveloped by broad dolomite-muscovite alteration haloes.
+Ashashire’s gold mineralization is characterised by intense muscovite-dolomite-pyrite alteration adjacent to the mineralised veins, with carbonate alteration halos.

 Both deposits will be mined by open-pit methods, encompassing drilling, blasting, loading, and hauling operations.
-A conventional 6 Mtpa CIL plant is planned to process the mineralized material at Kurmuk.
-The Tailings Storage Facility (TSF) has been designed as a valley impoundment with multi-zoned, earth-fill embankments
+A conventional 6 Mtpa CIL plant is being constructed to process the mineralised material at Kurmuk.
+The Tailings Storage Facility (TSF) has been designed as a valley impoundment with multi-zoned, earth-fill embankments.

 Stream Details